canonical/lxd/doc/container-environment.md

  - `/dev/urandom`
  - `/dev/zero`

-On top of the standard set of devices, the following are also setup for convenience:
+On top of the standard set of devices, the following are also set up for convenience:

  - `/dev/fuse`
  - `/dev/net/tun`
  - `/dev/mqueue`

 ## Mounts
-The following mounts are setup by default under LXD:
+The following mounts are set up by default under LXD:

  - `/proc` (proc)
  - `/sys` (sysfs)